John W. Sneed II, CHSP VP of Sales & Services

 John Sneed has been in the hospitality industry since 1993 including working for several restaurants, hotels and convention and visitors bureaus (CVB).
 He joined the Wilmington and Beaches CVB team in 2009.
 As parents of four children, John, and wife Kristy, love outings to the natural and historic areas Wilmington and the surrounding beaches have to offer.
 John's father was one of the schoolchildren that contributed coins to the "Save Our Ship" campaign to buy the USS North Carolina and his favorite memory is visiting the ship in Wilmington as a child on numerous family vacations.
 John has traveled extensively and the USS North Carolina remains one of his favorite attractions.

 Molly Johnson has been in the hospitality industry since 1991 with experience ranging from operations to sales.
 After moving multiple times to six different states, Molly finally felt at home when she moved to Wilmington.
 She started at the Wilmington and Beaches CVB in 2015.
-Currently serving on the Southeast Chapter of the Professional Conference Management Association as the President-Elect in 2021, she will serve as the Chapter President in 2022.
-Recent awards include Meeting Professionals International Carolinas Chapter 2017 President's Award, 2018 Hall of Fame Award and 2019 Corey D. Bizzell Award of Excellence.
+She is currently serving as President of the Southeast Chapter of the Professional Conference Management Association.
+Recent awards include Meeting Professionals International Carolinas Chapter 2017 President's Award, 2018 Hall of Fame Award, 2019 Corey D. Bizzell Award of Excellence and 2022 AENC Outstanding Affiliate Member Award.
 Molly spends her free time serving on the board of directors for A Safe Place, a local non-profit.

 Joel Smith, MPRTSM Sales Manager